-This recipe only has 4 ingredients, so it’s obviously an easy one.
+I’ll show you how to make easy chocolate whipped cream.
+The recipe only has 4 ingredients, so it’s obviously an easy one.
 You might even wonder why you would need a recipe for whipped cream, anyway.

-Although the ingredients are straight forward enough, one thing that might not be so obvious is how to mix the chocolate into the cream without getting lumps of chocolate.
 Think about it, you’re mixing melted chocolate into chilled cream.
 If you simply dump the chocolate right in, there’s a good chance that the chocolate will immediately set up and form lumps of chocolate.

 No worries, we’ll use one of the pastry kitchen’s most helpful techniques; we’ll “liason” the chocolate into the cream.
 “Liason” means to slowly bring together two ingredients that have different textures or temperatures.

 We’ve used this technique before.
 Remember when we made Pastry Cream and Creme Anglaise, how we whisked the warm milk into the cool eggs before returning them to the pot to cook?

 By whisking a little of the chilled cream into the melted chocolate we lighten the texture of the chocolate.
 The lighter chocolate is now closer in texture and temperature to the cream, making it easier to mix the two together to form a nice, smooth cream.

 - Heavy Cream – Heavy cream generally has a higher fat content than whipping cream.
 Either will work in this recipe but heavy cream should be your first choice.